OptimalBits/navcodec/Readme.md

 The initial priority will be to make the transcoding use case, and later move to other uses cases such as playing, filtering, editing, etc.

+Follow [optimalbits](http://twitter.com/optimalbits) for news and updates regarding this library.

 Transcoding
 -